Rolex Precision Cal.1200 9ct 1952

 The high grade Cal.1200 manual wind movement is incredibly clean and also in incredibly good condition.
 It has just been overhauled and serviced by our expert watchmaker and is running perfectly.
 These movements are very highly regarded for their accuracy and reliability and this movement has been calibrated to run arrow straight within +12 seconds per day!
 This is no exaggeration – we have checked the test results on our electronic watch timer.
 This movement also has a really excellent 58-hour power reserve when fully wound.

-The movement is signed ‘Montres Rolex SA Geneva Swiss’ and ’17 Jewels’ with the calibre number 1200 and the serial number N64313.
+The movement is signed ‘Montres Rolex SA Geneva Swiss’ and ’17 Jewels’ with the calibre number 1200 and the reference number N64313.

 This particular movement is in superb condition and with regular servicing, we would fully expect this watch to run quite happily for many more decades to come.
 We are therefore very confident in offering this watch with a 12-month written warranty*.